Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

-Back pain relief is something every trail dog has sought at one time or another.
+Back pain relief is something every hiker has sought at one time or another.

 Here's a typical scenario: